-Prerequisite: Game Programming 1A

-In this course, you'll learn and practice essential computer science concepts.
+Prerequisite: Game Programming 1A In this course, you'll learn and practice essential computer science concepts.
 You'll learn about Object Oriented Programming using Java or C++.
 Java is one of the most popular programming languages used by software developers today.
 It is the core language used in developing Android apps, and is also commonly used in back-end web development.
 We also use the Unity Real-time development platform to create games in 3D, 2D and even in VR.
-Advanced students may explore game and lev-

 Advanced students may explore game and level design in Unity and work on a larger Game project as part of a design group.